 Visiting the beach is fun.
 But it can be dangerous too.
 If you follow the golden rules, you should have a safe day out.

-- Keep an eye on the kids
+- Keep an eye on the weather and tides.

 - Tell someone where you are, and take your mobile